top of page

 Dawn of the Crustacean

 The term “crabcore” emerged around 2007, with its roots tied to a live performance by the metalcore band Blessthefall.
 During their song “Higinia,” former lead singer Craig Mabbitt was seen squatting low in a stance resembling a crab, legs spread wide and knees bent at extreme angles.
 However, it was the Ohio-based band Attack Attack! that cemented the term’s place in music culture with their 2008 music video for “Stick Stickly.”
-In the video, guitarist Andrew Whiting and others adopted the now-iconic crab-like pose during the song’s heavy breakdowns, complete with synchronized headbanging and guitar flips.
+In the video, guitarist Andrew Whiting and others adopted the now-iconic crab-like pose during the song’s heavy breakdowns, complete with synchronized headbanging and a Talladega Bench Press.
 The internet latched onto this, and the term “crabcore” was popularized by music journalist John McDonnell in a 2009 Guardian article, who noted that the genre is defined not by sound but by “the body contortions of the band’s guitarists when they perform.”

 DSC00444 wide.jpg